 Garden Angels tend to the needs of flowers, bushes, trees, and other beautiful, outside adornments of Holy Nativity.
 With the help of the Sexton, members weed, water, trim, and take other necessary measures to keep our church looking its best.

-Yoga classes meet on Tuesdays and Thursdays at 4:30pm and Wednesdays at 10am in the Asher Stoddard Hall.
+Yoga classes meet on Wednesdays at 10 am and Thursdays at 4:30 pm in the Asher Stoddard Hall.
 The cost per class is $10.

 Stewardship Committee works year round, taking many forms.
 Stewardship here is a joyful exchange of Time, Talent and Treasure (or the three T’s as we say).
 With the understanding that what we have is God’s, stewardship is a way to give back in what ever way we are able.